Irrelon/ForerunnerDB/readme.md

 2. Check if there is an *active query*.
 Queries are run against the source data after any *active joins* have been executed against the data.
 This allows an *active query* to operate on data that would only exist after an *active join* has been executed.
-If the data coming from the *data source* does not match the *active query* parameters then it added to a *removal array* to be processed in a following step.
+If the data coming from the *data source* does not match the *active query* parameters then it is added to a *removal array* to be processed in a following step.
 If the data *does* match the *active query* parameters then it is added to an *upsert array*.